 California Rollover Accident Attorneys

-Brian Chase, auto defects attorney who specializes in vehicle rollovers discusses the dangers of roof crush in a rollover accident.
+Brian Chase, auto defect attorney that specializes in vehicle rollovers discusses the dangers of roof crush in a rollover accident and the catastrophic injuries it causes.

 Rollovers are dangerous accidents that have a much higher fatality rate than other types of crashes.
 A vehicle is classified as rolling over when it tips over to its side or overturns completely.
 Rollover accidents are usually violent and may lead to partial or complete ejection of the vehicle's occupants.
 This significantly increases the likelihood of injury and/or death.